reactjs/react.dev/content/docs/accessibility.md

   }
 }

-// Now you can set focus when required. this.inputElement.current.focus();
+// Now you can set focus whenever required inside the parent. this.inputElement.current.focus();
 ```